UBC-CIC/tapestry-wp/README.md

 # tapestry-wp-graphDB

 This is a plugin for Wordpress that allows creating non-linear, collaborative, and interactive content.
 This plugin adds a new post type to Wordpress called "Tapestry" and allows presentation and authoring in the frontend using Vue JS.
+This repository is a fork of the [original plugin repository](https://github.com/UBC-CIC/Tapestry) and uses a graph database.

 Visit [tapestry-tool.com](https://www.tapestry-tool.com) for more info.